At some point, almost all of us reach a time in our lives where we question what our legacy will be.

-A gift in your will to West Coast Environmental Law Research Foundation will be a statement and commitment to protecting the environment through law for generations to come.
+A gift in your will to West Coast Environmental Law Research Foundation demonstrates a commitment to safeguarding the environment, through law, for generations to come.

 Learn more about ways to give: